Macclesfield (UK Parliament constituency): Recent political history

 During the 2016 EU membership referendum, the constituency voted narrowly to remain in the EU, despite the UK overall voting to leave.
-Around 7,000 Maxonians subsequently signed a petition calling for a second referendum although it is estimated that 47% of the Macclesfield electorate voted to leave.
+Around 7,000 constituents subsequently signed a petition calling for a second referendum.

 Members of Parliament

-Long-serving member (1971–2010)

 Sir Nicholas Winterton who had been the Conservative MP, was first elected at a by-election in 1971 and held the seat until his retirement as an MP on the dissolution of the House of Commons in April 2010.
 Both Sir Nicholas and his wife Ann, Conservative MP for Congleton from 1983 to 2010, announced that they would not be candidates at the general election.
 On 17 October 2009 David Rutley was selected as the Conservative candidate by way of an open primary organised by the party and on 6 May 2010 was elected MP with an increased majority.

 MPs 1832–1880: Macclesfield Parliamentary Borough

 From 1832 until 1880, Macclesfield was represented by two members of parliament.